rlizzo/pyscience/20140917_RayTracing/RayTracing.md

 `isHit(obbEarth, pointSun, pointRayTarget)`

-If we get a `True` back then the ray does indeed intersect and its worth processing further.
-If not we just render that ray anyway through `addLine` with a `ColorRayMiss` color, and a 25% opacity (in our case resulting in a faded whitish ray).
+If we get a `False` back then the ray does not intersect and its not worth processing further but we render it anyway through `addLine` with a `ColorRayMiss` color, and a 25% opacity (in our case resulting in a faded whitish ray).

 However, should the ray intersect with `earth` then its worth processing.
 We then re-cast that ray and retrieve the intersection point coordinates and ids of the `earth` cells the ray hit through the `GetIntersect` auxiliary-function we defined before (repeating the line here):